ccostes/rtl-sdr-rs/readme.md

 ```
 The example is thoroughly documented to clearly show how to use this library, and hopefully make the FM demodulation process understandable too!

+## Build Options
+This library includes the RTL-SDR Blog [modifications](https://github.com/rtlsdrblog/rtl-sdr-blog) to the original Osmocom library as a feature.
+Enable it in cargo with the `--features rtl_sdr_blog` flag.

 ## Contributing
 Contributions to this project are welcome!
 Check out the [Issues page](https://github.com/ccostes/rtl-sdr-rs/issues) to see what's on the roadmap that you could help with, or open a new Issue.